TheCaptain989/radarr-striptracks/README.md

 [![](https://images.microbadger.com/badges/image/thecaptain989/radarr.svg)](https://microbadger.com/images/thecaptain989/radarr "Get your own image badge on microbadger.com")
 [![](https://images.microbadger.com/badges/version/thecaptain989/radarr.svg)](https://microbadger.com/images/thecaptain989/radarr "Get your own version badge on microbadger.com")

-Radarr with a script to automatically strip out unwanted audio and subtitle streams, keeping only the desired languages.
-Uses mkvmerge.
+A Radarr Docker container with a script to automatically strip out unwanted audio and subtitle streams, keeping only the desired languages, using mkvmerge.
 Chapters, if they exist, are preserved.
-It also sets the Title attribute in the MKV to the name of the file minus extension.
+It also sets the Title attribute in the MKV to the filename minus its extension.

 # First Things First

-Configure the container with all the port, volume, and environment settings from the original container documentation here:
+Configure the Docker container with all the port, volume, and environment settings from the original container documentation here:
 **[linuxserver/radarr](https://hub.docker.com/r/linuxserver/radarr)**

 ## Usage